-- the names of the directors considered by the board to be independent directors; - if a director has an interest, position, association or relationship described and the board is of the opinion that it does not compromise the independence of the director, an explanation of why the board is of that opinion; and - the length of service of each director.
+- the names of the directors considered by the Board to be independent directors; - if a director has an interest, position, association or relationship described and the Board is of the opinion that it does not compromise the independence of the director, an explanation of why the Board is of that opinion; and - the length of service of each director.

 In determining the independence of Directors, the Board has regard to the independence criteria as set out in the ASX Principles.
-Currently, the Board consists of four Directors of which only Michele Muscillo is considered independent.
+The Board periodically assesses the independence of each Director.
+The Board has determined that Michele Muscillo and Alastair Morrison are the only independent Directors.